lanl-ansi/WaterModels.jl/docs/src/index.md

 # The flow along pipe 4, in cubic meters per second.
 result["solution"]["pipe"]["4"]["q"]

-# The total hydraulic head at junction (node) 2, in meters.
+# The total hydraulic head at node 2, in meters.
 result["solution"]["node"]["2"]["h"]

-# The pressure head at junction (node) 2, in meters.
+# The pressure head at node 2, in meters.
 result["solution"]["node"]["2"]["p"]
 ```